-If you have insulated glass units that are foggy or have moisture inside the 2 panes, we can fix it without having to replace the entire window unit (we’ll replace the glass and you’ll save money).
+If you have insulated glass units that are foggy or have moisture inside the 2 panes, we can fix them without having to replace the entire window unit.

-Whatever your window concerns are, give us a call and we’ll take a look.
+Give us a call about your window concerns.
 We guarantee to give you options and a fair price for solving your problem.

 Leaks come from many places

 Windows and doors aren’t the only things that leak.
 Every duct, wire or pipe that goes through your walls, ceilings or floors has the ability to leak and waste energy.
-This includes the duct work for your home’s heating system that runs throughout your house.
+This includes the duct work for your home’s heating system.